acmoles/portfolio/portfolio/projects/interaction.md

 ---
 uid: 3
-title: Experiments
+title: XR
-subtitle: Exploring the tools of the future
+subtitle: Experimenting with the tools of the future
 type: single
 navStyle:
   style: light